ajLapid718/YahooFantasyBasketballScript/README.md

 Hello!
 You have found your way through the universe and stumbled upon GitHub at this point in time, specifically my GitHub profile so-to-speak.
 Welcome to my repository that houses three of my Yahoo Fantasy Basketball automation script files written in Ruby.
 You are currently reading the primary README file, the one with the markdown file extension.

 Normally, a README file is suggested to include details about one's environment configuration in order to properly get the contents of the repository up and running.
 Some things that are suggested by default are: Ruby version, system dependencies, configuration, database creation, database initialization, how to run the test suite, services (job queues, cache servers, search engines, etc.), deployment instructions.
+This README will not be normal.

 I vividly remember how overwhelmingly lost I was when I wanted to run a program from GitHub on my personal computer...this time last year (the current date: October 2017).
 In light of that, I will make my best attempt to cover those bases in a way where I make little to no assumptions about what you may or may not know.
 In other words, I will make an effort to be as detailed and verbose as possible.